benedictdebrah/benedictdebrah/README.md

 -   Data Analytics with Python (Pandas, Numpy, and Matplotlib), Excel and SQL.
 -   Statistics with Scipy, Seaborn and Statsmodels.
 -   Machine Learning with Scikit-learn.
--   Deep Learning with TensorFlow, Keras.
+-   Deep Learning with TensorFlow, Pytorch.
 -   Develop Data Products with Google Cloud Platform, ML Flow, Heroku and Streamlit.
 -   Data Visualization with Tableau.